Aging-and-Brain-Health-Alliance/DREEM3/README.md

 # DREEM3
-Here, I put the scrpits that I am working on for processing the DREEM3 data.
+This repository contains the functions necessary for processing the eeg data derived from DREEM3 headbands.